New Grad Program

 How to Prepare for Interviews

-We want to see how well you code in your favorite language.
+We’ll want to see how well you code in your favorite language.
 Practice basic algorithms you’re familiar with and make sure to brush up on common data structures.
 It’s a good idea to create a real interview environment to practice in.
-For example, practice mock interviews with your friends, mentors, or family members, time yourself, and find a quiet area away from distractions.
+For example, practice mock interviews with your friends, mentors, or family members in a quiet area free of distractions, and time yourself.

 Tips for a Successful Interview

 Similar to working on real projects, we usually have questions before we start.
-We are here to help clarify any ambiguities.
-Please use us as a resource and ask us any helpful questions.
+We are here to help explain any ambiguities.
+Please use your Netflix interviewer as a resource and ask clarifying questions. - Think out loud

 Share your thoughts with us!
-If we know what you are thinking, we can be a better partner to you.
-We would like this interview to be a collaborative experience.
+If we know what you’re thinking, we can be a better partner to you.
+We would like this interview to be a collaborative experience. - Be Open to feedback

-If your interviewer is giving you feedback during the exercise, we recommend you reflect on it.
-You don’t need to agree with everything we say but articulate your reasons.
-Your analysis may just impress us!
+If your interviewer gives you any feedback during the exercise, we recommend you reflect on it.
+You don’t need to agree with everything we say, but articulate your reasons.
+Your analysis may just impress us! - If you're stuck, step back, and don't give up